nspcc-dev/neofs-api/proto-docs/accounting.md

 <a name="accounting.Accounting"></a>

 ### Service "accounting.Accounting"
-Accounting is a service that provides access for accounting balance information
+The service provides methods for obtaining information about the account balance in NeoFS system.

 ```
 rpc Balance(BalanceRequest) returns (BalanceResponse);